CovHackSoc/covhack-hugo/content/faq.md

 * Deodorant
 * Toothbrush + Toothpaste
 * A change of clothes

 {{< /faq >}}

 {{< faq >}}
 ### What if I don’t know how to code?
 Not a problem!
 A hackathon is one of the best places to learn programming, electronics or whatever you want!
-We'll be running workshops to help you get started as well.
+We'll be running workshops to help you get started.
-We'll be running a Slack server so you ask for help from people attending if you are stuck as well.
+We will also be running a Slack server, so if you are stuck you can ask for help from people attending the hackathon.
 {{< /faq >}}

 {{< faq >}}